- Contact Us

-The John M. Kelly Library is the largest federated college library at UofT.
-It is also one of more than 40 libraries at the university.
-Although our collections cover a wide range of subjects, we tend to focus on humanities disciplines including Catholic theology, the Middle Ages, book history and media, Celtic Studies, and English, French, Italian, Slavic and German literature.
+The John M. Kelly Library is the largest federated college library at the University of Toronto.
+It is also one of more than forty libraries at the university.
+Although our collections cover a wide range of subjects, we focus most on humanities disciplines including Catholic theology, the Middle Ages, book history and media, social justice, Celtic Studies, and English, French, Italian, Slavic and German literature.

 Tuesday to Thursday: 9:00 a.m. — 12:00 p.m. & 1:00 p.m. — 3:45 p.m. | An appointment is required.

 Archives of the Multicultural History Society of Ontario Hours

 Tuesday to Friday: 9:30 a.m. - 4:00 p.m. | More information.